jordanlevett/webpage/about.md

 <p>I started in Jan 2022 as a PhD student at Mila, where I study deep learning under the supervision of <a href="https://yoshuabengio.org/">Yoshua Bengio</a>.</p>

-<p>Before that, I was an AI researcher at Microsoft working on the large-scale deployment of GPT-3, principled approaches to the training of large deep learning model, and theories of infinitely wide neural networks.
+<p>Before that, I was an AI researcher at Microsoft working on the large-scale deployment of GPT-3, principled approaches to large model training, and theories of infinitely wide neural networks.
 I'm broadly interested in machine learning and natural language processing.</p>

 <p>I spent a year as an <a href="https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/">AI resident</a> at Microsoft Research, after graduating with a BSc in Computer Science and Cognitive Science from Johns Hopkins University.
 While at JHU, I worked for the <a href="https://www.clsp.jhu.edu/">Center for Language and Speech Processing</a> and was advised by <a href="https://www.cs.jhu.edu/~vandurme/">Ben Van Durme</a>.</p>